Antollo/Easypt2/README.md

 ## Overview

 **Easypt** (_blend of easy and script_) is a cross-platform structured object-oriented prototype-based interpreted programming language.
 Its main goal is to be easy, small and extensible.
 The project started on 30th August 2018.
-Implementation of easypt2 interpreter and started on 2nd October 2019 as well as the introduction of a new language standard and grammar.
+Implementation of easypt2 interpreter started on 2nd October 2019 as well as the introduction of a new language standard and grammar.
 A significant improvement of the parser was done in May 2020.

 ## Examples